 Traditional saunas have been around for many years, and people all around the world enjoy its benefits for fitness and relaxation.
 But there are some downsides to using traditional heating methods, with the primary one being high temperatures that are reached inside of the cabins.
-Normally, traditional saunas have a special stove that heats the air in the room, reaching temperatures of 150-195°F. Some people have a problem handling the extremely hot air for obvious reasons.
-Being overall uncomfortable result in cutting sauna sessions short, thus not being able to profit from all of its benefits .
+Normally, traditional saunas have a special stove that utilizes steam to heat the air in the room, reaching temperatures of 150-195°F. Some people have a problem handling the extremely hot air for obvious reasons.
+With those high temperatures being uncomfortable, or even stifling, sometimes sauna sessions are cut short, thus reducing the ablitlity to profit from all of its benefits .

 This problem opened the door for scientists to find new solutions and the one that showed the best results was infrared radiation.
 This type of radiation can penetrate the skin up to 4 centimeters and can also transfer its energy as heat.
 Being able to generate heat is what brought infrared into saunas virtually everywhere.
-In an infrared sauna, this radiation is used to heat your body without the need for heating the air around you.
-Because of this, the room temperature is significantly lower and much more bearable, greatly extending the length of time one would sit inside of a sauna .
+In an infrared sauna, the wavelenghs to heat your body without the need for heating the air around you.
+Because of this, the room temperature is significantly lower and much more bearable, greatly extending the length of time one feels comfortable sitting inside of a sauna .